An Experimentally Informed Continuum Grain Boundary Model

 \subsection{Handling kinks and non--convex energy density}

-The initial condition in \fig{ThetaVsX_cspline_explicit_J1_gt_1p2_alpha_0p37_TT_24p38} could evolve and produce a $\partial_x \theta=1.2$ equilibrium transition layer even with $\alpha=0$ as shown in \fig{ThetaVsX_Explicit_Cspline_J1from_gradtheta_1p2_alpha_0_TT_0p6128} since the orientation profiles at all times during evolution stay in convex part of the energy density function, excluding the kinks which are handled by the jump condition.
+The initial condition in \fig{Fig7a} could evolve and produce a $\partial_x \theta=1.2$ equilibrium transition layer even with $\alpha=0$ as shown in \fig{Fig5a} since the orientation profiles at all times during evolution stay in the convex part of the energy density function, excluding the kinks which are handled by the jump condition.
 Thus, $\alpha>0$ is not necessary in this special case.

 However, in general, situations arise naturally when non-convex regions of the energy density are visited by regions/subsets of the domain that are not single points.
 In such situations, the evolution with $\alpha = 0$ is ill-posed, and the simulations produce non-physical oscillations in the $\theta$ profile as shown in \ref{appendix:c}.
-This necessitates the use of $\alpha > 0$ which, incidentally, also arises naturally in the von-Neumann numerical stability analysis thresholds for our numerical scheme.
-We note that $\alpha > 0$ is not only eliminating the kinks but also plays a crucial role in making $\theta$ profile stable to small amplitude, high wave-number perturbations as shown in \ref{appendix:b}.
+This necessitates the use of $\alpha > 0$, which, incidentally, also arises naturally in the von-Neumann numerical stability analysis thresholds for our numerical scheme.
+We note that $\alpha > 0$ is not only eliminating the kinks but also plays a crucial role in making the $\theta$ profile stable to small amplitude, high wave-number perturbations as shown in \ref{appendix:a}.